This is an important Technical Update for members using Windows Live Mail (on any Operating System – Win 7, 8.1 or 10).

 - Send lots of emails with 3 or 4 pictures each.
 This is fine albeit a little annoying for the person at the other end when their intray fills up with messages from you.
 You can see the size of the attached images as you create your email so you can do the maths as you go – 1024kb=1Mb

 - Learn how to use your free OneDrive Cloud Storage (you have 5Gb available).
 Upload images of your holiday or grandkids into a folder and then share the folder with your friends and family.
-Our Managing the Data on your PC Course will introduce you to Microsoft’s OneDrive Cloud Storage and all the cool things you can do with it.
+Our Managing the Data Course will introduce you to Microsoft’s OneDrive Cloud Storage and all the cool things you can do with it.